M'Hamid El Ghizlane: Location

 M'Hamid lies at an altitude of about 500 metres above sea level and about 24 km from the Algerian border at the edge of the Sahara.
 M'Hamid can be reached at the end of National Route 9 from Ouarzazate (260 km) via Zagora (approx. 97 km).
 Mhamid lies on the Wadi Draa, which rarely contains water.

 History

 Little is known about the early history of the place because of the lack of written records.
 The spacious palm oases, however, make an early settlement support (about 3000 BC) likely.
-Due to the growth of the desert, the settlement is threatened since the 2nd half of the 20th century by siltation, and the population is declining steadily.
-Until the end of the 1980s a special permit was required to enter the area because it is close to the strategically important border with Algeria.
-Even today, many soldiers stationed in the area of Mhamid.
+Due to the growth of the desert, the settlement has been threatened since the 2nd half of the 20th century by siltation, and the population is declining steadily.
+Until the end of the 1980s, a special permit was required to enter the area because it is close to the strategically important border with Algeria.
+Even today, many soldiers remain stationed in the area of Mhamid.